English College, Douai: An English college

 The foundation of this university coincided with the presence of a large number of English Catholics living at Douai, in the wake of the accession of Elizabeth I and the restoration of Protestantism in England.
 These included the university's first chancellor, Richard Smith, who had studied at Oxford and thus had already brought the new university under Oxford influences.

 It was William Allen who first had the idea for a seminary for English Catholic priests, with studies linked to those of the university.
-He had the idea in a conversation with Dr. Jean Vendeville, then Regius Professor of Canon Law in the University of Douai and later Bishop of Tournai (Allen and Vendeville went on a pilgrimage to Rome together in autumn 1567).
+He had the idea in a conversation with Jean Vendeville, then Regius Professor of Canon Law in the University of Douai and later Bishop of Tournai (Allen and Vendeville went on a pilgrimage to Rome together in autumn 1567).
 The foundation began to take definite shape when Allen leased a house at Douai on Michaelmas Day 1568 with six initial students.
 Similar colleges also came about at Douai for Scottish and Irish Catholic clergy, and also Benedictine, Franciscan and Jesuit houses.

 The aim of Allen and the college was to gather together some of the many English Catholics living in exile in different countries of the continent and provide them with facilities for continuing their studies (in what was effectively a Catholic University of Oxford in exile), thus producing a ready-made stock of educated English Catholic clergy ready for England's re-conversion to Catholicism (expected by Allen in the near future).
 At the same time the college was the first of the type of seminary ordered by the Council of Trent, and so received papal approval shortly after its establishment.
 It was also taken under the protection of King Philip II of Spain, who assigned it an annual grant of 200 ducats.
 Other seminaries or houses of study on the European continent for the training of priests from and for England and Wales (all known typically as English Colleges) included ones in Rome (from 1579), Valladolid (from 1589), Seville (from 1592) and Lisbon (from 1628).